 Pursuant to the final decision rendered by the WTO in December 2002, which found that Canada's dairy export practices constituted export subsidies, Canada is forced to export any quantity of milk products over its WTO commitments at prices based on Canada's national raw milk prices.
 Such prices are well above international milk prices, thereby making exports of dairy products from Canada non-competitive.
-In Argentina, in order to ensure that domestic dairy product requirements are met, the government pre-approves from time to time the volume of certain dairy products destined to the export markets.
-Neither the US nor Australia imposes export restrictions on dairy products destined to international markets.
+In addition, as part of the "Nairobi Package" which was adopted at the WTO's Ministerial Conference in December 2015, the federal government of Canada has agreed to eliminate all subsidized dairy exports by the end of 2020, which could result in the Canadian milk supply management system needing to be reviewed regarding how it deals with surplus milk solids.
+Neither the US, Australia nor Argentina impose export restrictions on dairy products destined to international markets.